malleable-systems/malleable.systems/CODE_OF_CONDUCT.md

 The three gates of speech are useful as guide: before you speak, let your words pass through three gates:

-* At the first gate, ask yourself, is it true
+* At the first gate, ask yourself, "is it true?"
-* At the second gate ask, is it necessary
+* At the second gate, ask "is it necessary?"
-* At the third gate ask, is it kind
+* At the third gate, ask "is it kind?"

 ## Enforcement Responsibilities